 Speaking of which..

 Be aware of thieves posing as police officers or private Security Guards, and always ask to see identification.

 Never mind fake police officers, even the real ones can be dishonest.
 On the spot fines from traffic police are common, but not legal.
 If you are stopped, the officer should issue you with a ‘receipt for cash bond’, a piece of paper telling you when and where you need to attend court to answer the charge against you.
 If they don’t follow this process, they’re just trying their luck to scam you out of some money!

 Our uber was stopped by police in Mombasa on our way to the airport.
 He accused Jass of not wearing his seat belt and said he would either have to pay a fine on the spot or wait for some documents to arrive with a court date.
-Jass said he’d wait for the court date and I called another police officer over to confirm the situation.
+Jass said he’d wait for the court date and I called another police officer with 5.56 ammo and gun to confirm the situation.
 All of a sudden, the guy just waved us off saying he’d let us off this time!